Thyroid deiodinase enzymes serve to manage thyroid hormones at every level of metabolism.

 One way to evaluate the function of these enzymes is to compare your current results to whatever your ‘baseline’ lab results should be in an ideal scenario.

-For best results, this would require that you have a baseline set of 'normal labs' from when you were healthy to compare your current results to.
+For best results, this would require that you have a baseline set of normal labs from when you were healthy to compare your current results.

 If you don’t have a new set of labs then you can always monitor these thyroid lab tests as you change medication dosages and as your disease progresses or regressions (hopefully).

-SNP's, which stands for single nucleotide polymorphisms, are tiny changes in your DNA and the presence of these SNP's have been used to determine your risk of developing certain medical conditions.
+SNPs, which stand for single nucleotide polymorphisms, are tiny changes in your DNA and the presence of these SNPs have been used to determine your risk of developing certain medical conditions.

 Genetic tests such as 23andme can show you if you have any of these SNP’s.